RobinKwong/robinkwong.github.io/_posts/2017-04-16-exploratorium.md

 ![](/images/exploratorium_start.jpg)

-The first exhibits that a visitor encounters have several characteristics that make them good 'tutorials' that prepare visitors for the rest of the museum.
+The first exhibits that a visitor encounters have several characteristics that make them good 'tutorials' for the rest of the museum.

 - They are, as the sign says, open-ended.
-There are no specific goals you have to reach, as a visitor.
+There are no specific goals or win conditions.
 - They are physical.
 You engage with these exhibits by turning a dial or a crank, or pressing a button, as opposed to passive observation.
 - They are varied, and social.
 One of the opening exhibits can be explored alone, but another is collaborative, while a third is competitive (race a friend to get a butterfly-like object to the top)
 - Finally, they...